 July 11, 2014

 Artwork will be return shipped (using the same

 transportation method received by the museum) within two weeks after the close

 of the exhibition.

-Open to all artists 18 years of age and older.
+Open to all national and international artists 18 years of age and older.
 Originals produced

 in a range of painting media, exclusive of commercial

 reproductions, are eligible.
 All artwork submitted must have been created in